DuduNord/kalliope-todotxt/README.md

 ## Synopsis

 Let you manage todolist via Kalliope.
 This neuron manage todolist via a a single text file and follow the [todotxt](http://todotxt.com) rules so it can be used in parallèle with other todotxt compatible applications.
+This code does manage everything by its own, and decode/encode each task in the txt file.
+Make sure to get the file created before launching it as I do not know if it would create by its own.
+This code has few more features than Bacardi one : it is possible to store and get a due date.
+It is also possible to ask a list of tasks with a due-date between "today" and X days (positive or negative.
+Also it seems that the Bacardi code can't search a task per priority.
+This code can be used then as a phone book.
+You can store also a birthday (use due-dateà and you can request which birthday will happen in the next X days.
+See the complete FR brain in this directory

 More information on [this blog post](https://bacardi55.org/en/blog/2017/todotxt-neuron-manage-todolist-compatible-todotxt-format) about the reasons of this choice.